MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 :::image type="content" source="./media/git-integration-process/source-control-zero.png" alt-text="Screenshot of the source control icon showing zero items changed.":::

 When changes are made either to the workspace or the git branch, the source control icon shows the number of items that are different.
 Select the source control icon to open the Source control pane.
-In the Source control pane, the **Changes** tab shows the number of items that were changed in the workspace, and the **Updates** tab shows the number of items that were modified in the git branch that need to updated to the workspace.
+In the Source control pane, the **Changes** tab shows the number of items that were changed in the workspace, and the **Updates** tab shows the number of items that were modified in the git branch and need to be updated to the workspace.

-In each tab, the changed items are listed with an icon indicating that the item one of the following:
+In each tab, the changed items are listed with an icon indicating the status:

 - new :::image type="icon" source="./media/git-integration-process/new-icon.png":::
 - modified :::image type="icon" source="./media/git-integration-process/modified-icon.png":::